Testing with Markus

 Markus comes with a markus.testing.MetricsMock that makes it easier to write tests and assert things about generated metrics.

 When activating the markus.testing.MetricsMock context, it becomes a backend for all emitted metrics.
-It’ll contains a list of metrics emitted.
+It’ll capture metrics emitted.
 You can assert things about the metrics collected.

 There are a set of assert_* helper methods for simplifying that code, but you can also use markus.testing.MetricsMock.filter_records() directly.